• Skip to primary navigation

 Khalid Mukhtar · December 2, 2019 · Leave a Comment

 This man.
-No man was ever loved this much.
+No man was ever loved so much.

 Found himself in Madinah standing by